mroubaud/de_zoomcamp_final_project/README.md

 ### Data Transformations: dbt

-In order to clean and transform the data and also create new metrics, dbt was used.
+In order to clean and transform the data and also create new metrics, _dbt_ was used.
 All the _dbt_ files used in the project are included in the folder called _data_transformation_.
 The main advantage of using _dbt_ are:

 - Easy integration with Google Big Query and Github using best programming practice (CI-CD).
 - Can perform test in our data to check that everything it's ok before uploading it to the storage.
-- Its provide a function to create documentation for the proyect in an easy way.
+- Its provide a function to create documentation for the proyect.

 ### Dashboards: Tableau